udaykumar-dhokia/unite/README.md

 ### 2. Team Collaboration
 - **Real-Time Communication**: Team members can comment on tasks, share files, and discuss issues in real-time to avoid miscommunication.
 - **File Sharing**: Easily upload and share important documents or media files directly within the app.
-- **Tagging and Mentions**: Mention teammates to get specific feedback or keep everyone informed.

 ### 3. Project Tracking
 - **Visual Progress Representation**: Track the status of projects with progress bars, Gantt charts, or Kanban boards.